sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 Ed25519 ID link specifiers.
 Relays receiving such a link along with a snip_index link specifier SHOULD reject the entire EXTEND request.

-We add a second new link specifier [hex id here] for use when contacting hidden service directories:

-    /* Trunnel syntax again. */
-    struct snip_span {
-        u8 nth;
-        u16 index_id;
-        u8 index[];
-    }

-This link specifier means "the n'th SNIP after the one defined by the SNIP index."
+If `nth` is nonzero, then link specifier means "the n'th SNIP after the one defined by the SNIP index."
 A relay MAY reject this request if `nth` is greater than 4.
 If the relay does not reject this request, then it MUST include all snips between `index` and the one that was actually used in an Extra_Snip extension.
 (Otherwise, the client would not be able to verify that it had gotten the correct SNIP.)

-> XXX I'm avoiding use of cbor for these types.
-Is that correct?
-I
+> I've avoided use of CBOR for these types, under the assumption that we'd
->  think so, on the theory that there is no reason here, and we already use
+> like to use CBOR for directory stuff, but no more.
+We already have
->  trunnel-like objcts for this purpose.
+> trunnel-like objects for this purpose.

-> XXXX I could combine the two link specifiers above, and maybe I should.

 ## Modified ntor handshake